Last Updated: July 6, 2026

 Time estimates for Microsoft Project Exercises

-This entire page should take 4 hours and 10 minutes to complete.
+This entire Activity Workspace should take 4 hours and 10 minutes to complete.

 Learn Acquire Project Team Workflow (10 minutes)